-The following requirements accordingly apply to the network connection:
+Accordingly, the following requirements apply to the network connection:

-- The cloud location MUST guarantee a redundant network with separate routing. - The cloud location MUST guarantee a network connection that is node-disjoint and edge-disjoint. - The cloud location SHOULD use an upstream service for the detection and prevention of attacks when accessing the Internet. - All network accesses MUST be part of an information network for which IT baseline protection has been implemented. - IPv4 MUST be supported. - IPv6 SHOULD be supported. - The aim MUST be conversion to IPv6.
+- The cloud location MUST guarantee a redundant network with separate routing. - The cloud location MUST guarantee a network connection that is node-disjoint and edgedisjoint. - The cloud location SHOULD use an upstream service for the detection and prevention of attacks when accessing the internet. - All network accesses MUST be part of an information network for which IT baseline protection has been implemented. - IPv4 MUST be supported. - IPv6 SHOULD be supported. - The aim MUST be conversion to IPv6.